algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## Applicant profile

-We are looking for applications from early career artists developing work within performing arts practices (music, choreography, live/performance art, etc), and prior experience in coding is not required - only a curiosity to learn!
+We are looking for applications from Black early career artists developing work within performing arts practices (music, choreography, live/performance art, etc), and prior experience in coding is not required - only a curiosity to learn!
 Live coding is surprisingly accessible, and as an algorithmic artform has more in common with weaving, cooking and knitting than software engineering.
 We are interested in supporting people in taking it in new directions.

 ## Key information